SohaAshraff/voice-assistant/README.md

 ```
 1. You speak: "What's the store location?"
    ↓
-2. LiveKit captures your voice and sends it to the agent
+2. LiveKit streams your voice to the agent in real time
    ↓
-3. Gemini AI transcribes your speech to text
+3. Gemini converts the audio into text
    ↓
-4. RAG System searches the knowledge base
+4. Gemini decides that external knowledge is needed
    ↓
-5. Finds: "location: We are located at 123 Main Street..."
+5. Gemini automatically triggers the function tool:
+      search_knowledge_base("store location")
    ↓
-6. Agent adds this context to Gemini's prompt
+6. The RAG system (FAISS) searches the knowledge base
    ↓
-7. Gemini generates a natural response using the context
+7. The function returns relevant context back to Gemini:
+      "Our store is located Downtown Street 12, Cairo..."
    ↓
-8. Response is converted to speech
+8. Gemini generates a final answer using the retrieved context
    ↓
+9. The response is converted to speech by the agent
+   ↓
+10. You hear:
-9. You hear: "Our store is located at 123 Main Street, Downtown, NY 10001, right next to..."
+     "Our store is located at Downtown Street 12, Cairo, Egypt"

 ```

 ### RAG (Retrieval-Augmented Generation)

-The system uses **semantic search** to find relevant information:
+The system uses semantic search to provide accurate, context-aware responses.
+The workflow integrates **function tools** so Gemini can call the RAG system automatically when needed:

 ```
-Your Question → Converted to Vector → Search Database → Find Similar Info → Add to AI Prompt
+Your Question → Gemini decides external info is needed → Function Tool Call → search_knowledge_base("User Question") → RAG System (FAISS + Sentence Transformers) → Gemini receives context from tool → Context + original question → AI Prompt → Gemini generates final, natural answer → Agent converts text to speech → User hears accurate, context-aware response
 ```

 **Learn more:** [RAG_INTEGRATION.md](RAG_INTEGRATION.md)